Cystic Fibrosis Explained: Causes, Symptoms, Diagnosis, Treatment, Complications, and What’s New in Research and Care

 Sweat test

 This is done by measuring the amount of salt in sweat, it is done on an outpatient basis.
-Sweat is collected from the skin and an estimation of the salt level is carried out.
+Sweat is collected from the skin, and an estimation of the salt level is carried out.
 A high salt level is indicative of CF. Apart from being a confirmatory test after newborn screening, it is carried out on infants, children, and older people who have exhibited uncommon symptoms.

 Carrier screening

 This test is done for intending couples and parents.
 This aids in revealing who has the defective gene.
-If both parents are carriers each pregnancy has a 25% chance of producing a child with CF, a 50% of producing a carrier, and a 25% chance of producing a child with no defective gene.
+If both parents are carriers, each pregnancy has a 25% chance of producing a child with CF, a 50% chance of producing a carrier, and a 25% chance of producing a child with no defective gene.

-Other tests include blood tests to determine the levels of blood sugar and insulin which could be high and low respectively.
+Other tests include blood tests to determine the levels of blood sugar and insulin, which could be high and low, respectively.
 Also, pancreatic and liver enzymes and vitamins A, D, E, and K analysis reveal a low level.

 Pulmonary function tests, chest X-rays, and CT scans reveal the state of the lungs and sinuses.